Christianization of Kievan Rus': Tenth century

 Although it is usually presumed that Olga was baptized in Constantinople rather than Kiev, there is no explicit mention of the sacrament, so neither version is excluded.
 Olga is also known to have requested a bishop and priests from Rome.
+In 959 Olga appealed to the Holy Roman Emperor, asking him to appoint a bishop and priests for her realm.
+However, Adalbert of Trier, who entered Rus' with a mission in 962, failed in his task and was forced to flee the country.
+Adalbert himself later blamed Olga of being dishonest in her claim to support Christianization.

-Her son, Sviatoslav (r.
+Olga's son, Sviatoslav (r.
 963–972), continued to worship Perun and other gods of the Slavic pantheon.
 He remained a stubborn pagan all of his life; according to the Primary Chronicle, he believed that his warriors would lose respect for him and mock him if he became a Christian.
+Under Sviatoslav's rule an anti-Christian campaign led to the destruction of Kyiv's churches.

 Sviatoslav's successor, Yaropolk I (r.
 972–980), seems to have had a more conciliatory attitude towards Christianity.
 Late medieval sources even claim that Yaropolk exchanged ambassadors with the Pope.
 The Chronicon of Adémar de Chabannes and the life of St. Romuald (by Pietro Damiani) actually document the mission of St. Bruno of Querfurt to the land of Rus', where he succeeded in converting to Christianity a local king (one of three brothers who ruled the land).
 Alexander Nazarenko suggests that Yaropolk went through some preliminary rites of baptism, but was murdered at the behest of his pagan half-brother Vladimir (whose own rights to the throne were questionable) before his conversion was formalized.
 Following this theory, any information on Yaropolk's baptism according to the Latin form would have been suppressed by the later Eastern Orthodox chroniclers, zealous to keep Vladimir's image of the Rus Apostle untarnished for succeeding generations.

+Immediately after taking the throne in Kyiv in 980, Vladimir, who during that time supported anti-Christian attitudes, ordered the erection of a pagan pantheon consisting of six Slavic deities near his princely residence.
+The pantheon stood on the location for eight years, signifying the last wave of paganism in Rus'.

+Conversion of Vladimir

+The conversion, while having strategic importance, likely had its immediate roots in the dynastic relationships between Rus' and the Byzantine Empire.
+In 987 Bardas Phokas proclaimed himself emperor and rose up against Basil II, leading the latter to send an appeal for support to Kyiv.
+Vladimir agreed to support the legitimate emperor with his military, but demanded to be allowed to marry the emperor's sister Anne in exchange.
+Eventually, according to the historian Alex M. Feldman, an agreement was reached, according to which the prince would marry the princess on the condition that he would capture the Crimean city of Chersonesus on behalf of his new brother-in-law, which had ostensibly joined the Phokas rebellion, and that he and the whole of his people would convert to Christianity.